ArcadeHustle/WatermelonPapriumDump/README.md

 "Semi-invasive attacks in the form of laser fault injection were found to be capable of bypassing all security protection fuses in MAX 10 devices."<br>

-All of these vulnerabilities can in theory be used to dump the FPGA that is present on the Paprium cartridge.<br>
+All of these vulnerabilities can in theory be used to dump the FPGA that is present on the Paprium cartridge.
+Although the bitstream can not be easily reverse engineered, it could absolutly be used in a remanufactured cart, assuming it plays some role in security, or audio and GFX rendering<br>

 #### STM32F4
 ST STM32F446ZEJ6 MCU (UFBGA144)<br>
 https://www.st.com/resource/en/datasheet/stm32f446re.pdf<br>
 https://www.st.com/resource/en/application_note/dm00493651-introduction-to-stm32-microcontrollers-security-stmicroelectronics.pdf<br>

+Assuming that the STM32 is making use of RDP based protection it will require some special conditions in order to dump the firmware.
+If it is on the otherhand not protected, a physical connection to the SWD pins will be all that is needed.
+Once freed from the black epoxy, the chip is more succeptable to examination, and attack.<br>

 Similar to the Intel FPGA, the STM32F4 inside the Paprium cart is known to be vulnerable to voltage glitching attacks that should aid in archival of Paprium's data.
 The attacks have moved from theory, and manual one off demonstrations to now being available in ready made productized form with tools like [ChipWhisperer](https://www.newae.com/chipwhisperer).
 Various exploitation demonstrations have occured outside common lab constraints, and SDK kit based testing.<br>